pwang649/myWiki/docs/Reinforcement Learning/TD.md

 ### Expected Sarsa

-Instead of updating our value function with the value maximising action at $S_{t+1}$ (as is the case with Q-learning) or with the action prescribes by our $\epsilon$-greedy policy (as is the case with SARSA), we could make updates based on the expected value of $Q$ at $S_{t+1}$.
+Instead of updating our value function with the value maximizing action at $S_{t+1}$ (as is the case with Q-learning) or with the action prescribes by our $\epsilon$-greedy policy (as is the case with SARSA), we could make updates based on the expected value of $Q$ at $S_{t+1}$.
 This is the premise of expected sarsa.
 Doing so reduces the variance induced by selecting random actions according to an $\epsilon$-greedy policy.
-It's update is described by:
+Its update is described by:
 $$
 \begin{aligned}
 Q\left(S_t, A_t\right) & \leftarrow Q\left(S_t, A_t\right)+\alpha\left[R_{t+1}+\gamma \mathbb{E}_\pi Q\left(S_{t+1}, A_{t+1} \mid S_{t+1}\right)-Q\left(S_t, A_t\right)\right] \\